Posted on Tuesday, November 2nd, 2010 by Germain Lussier

 Director Robert Rodriguez is hard at work filming Spy Kids 4: All The Time In The World and photos of three of his stars have leaked online.
 They show Jessica Alba, decidedly clothed like in her last Rodriguez film, along with the original Spy Kids Carmen and Juni Cortez, played by Alexa Vega and Daryl Sabara.
 They’re not kids anymore, though, so in the latest film – due August 19 – they’ll pass the reigns to Marissa’s (Alba) kids Rebecca (Rowan Blanchard) and Cecil (Mason Cook) in order to battle the Timekeeper, played by Jeremy Piven.
 Check out the photos after the break along with more info on the film.

 These photos, which mostly focus on Jessica Alba’s tight leather suit, come from What Would Tyler Durden Do?
-We’ve grabbed a few of them here, including one with a green screen set in the back, but head over there to see more of Alba’s assets.
+Head over there to see more of Alba’s assets.

 Here’s the official plot description.